 The young woman quivered in terror, as though she would faint, her wrists turning blue from the pitiless hands that held them.
 He shook her.

 “What’s come over you?
 You had more nerve when you drove me mad telling me about your lovers, saying you didn’t love me anymore!
 You recollect yourself, eh?
 You remember!”

 He convulsed with fury and went on in broken sentences:

 “Look at me!
-I am an abortion, a cripple… A blind man!
+I am an abortion, a cripple…a blind man!
 To be blind, do you know what that means?
 You…you!
-But I have found you.
-I have had an evil time, you know it!
-But the hatred, you see, the hatred… Only, perhaps I still love you… I have paid people… By an old servant I learned you’d been seen here… And then the boy helped me…and here I am!
+But I’ve found you.
+I have had an evil time, you know!
+But the hatred, the hatred… Only, perhaps, I still love you.
+I have paid people… From an old servant I learned you had been seen here.
+And then the boy helped me…and here I am!
 I have not failed today.
 You will never be with another.”

 He ground his teeth; his hands traced her arms, climbing to the neck.
-The woman, in a burst of panic, rallied a bit, gasping:
+In a burst of panic, she rallied, gasping:

 “It’s you,” said the blind man.
-“I’m certain.
+“I’m certain of it.
 I recognize the smell of your skin.
 Your voice…a little changed…but that’s because you’re afraid.”